kalekundert/wellmap/docs/basic_usage_python.rst

 Manual merge
 ------------
-The first step is to use the `wellmap.load()` function to create a `pandas.DataFrame` containing the information from the TOML file.
-Note that this data frame has columns for each label we specified: *replicate*, *dilution*.
-It also has six columns identifying the wells in different ways:
-*well*, *well0*, *row*, *col*, *row_i*, *col_j*.
-These columns are redundant, but this redundancy makes the merge step easier.
+Use the `wellmap.load()` function to create a `pandas.DataFrame` containing the information from the TOML file.
+This data frame will have columns for each label we specified: *replicate*, *dilution*.
+It will also have six columns identifying the wells in different ways: *well*, *well0*, *row*, *col*, *row_i*, *col_j*.
+These columns are redundant, but this redundancy makes it easier to merge the labels with the data.
 For example, if the wells are named "A1,A2,..." in the data, the *well* column can be used for the merge.
 If the wells are named "A01,A02,...", the *well0* column can be used instead.
 If the wells are named in some non-standard way, the *row_i* and *col_j* columns can be used to calculate an appropriate merge column.

 .. code-block:: pycon

    >>> import wellmap
-   >>> import pandas as pd
    >>> labels = wellmap.load('std_curve.toml')
    >>> labels
       well well0 row col  row_i  col_j  replicate  dilution